dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 * Separate the subject from body with a blank line.
 * Limit the subject line to 50 characters.
-* Capitalize the subject lin
+* Capitalize the subject line.
+* Do not end the subject li